ajinkyavbhandare/projects/Diabetes-Progression-Prediction-with-Regression/readme.md

 Follow these steps to deploy the app with Kubernetes:

+1. Change the name of the image in the deploy.yaml file.
-1. Apply the deployment configuration:
+2. Apply the deployment configuration:
     ```bash
     kubectl apply -f deploy.yaml
     ```